ibm-cloud-docs/mas-ms/getting-started.md

 Before submitting an order, the following should be considered to ensure the order is 'right sized' and will meet the requirements of the client.

-Important:
 Customers must purchase (or own) App Points for MAS prior to (or in conjunction with) ordering MAS Dedicated.
-The dedicated service provides IBM Cloud or AWS based hosting, product installation, operation, maintenance and support for MAS.
+The dedicated service provides IBM Cloud or AWS based hosting, product installation, operation and maintenance.
+{: attention}

 Information should be gathered about the potential usage of the suite, including which applications will be required, how many users on each application and the primary usage of the applications.